RV Window Insulation Tips for Summer and Winter

 Plexiglas window covers can be an excellent choice for larger windows.
 You can purchase plexiglass sheets from almost any building supply store.
 Plexiglass is easy to cut with a utility knife, and you can use clear acrylic mounting tape or even Velcro to hold it in place.

-Plexiglass covers allow for the critical insulative air space, while still allowing an unobstructed view through the windows.
-However, plexiglass can be a bit more expensive than other options, costing in the neighborhood of $45 for a 0.080″ x 24″ x 48″ sheet.
+Plexiglass covers allow critical insulative air space while still allowing an unobstructed view through the windows.
+However, plexiglass can be a bit more expensive than other options, costing around $45 for a 0.080″ x 24″ x 48″ sheet.

 Shrink Wrap Your RV Windows

-Using a hairdryer, you heat the plastic which shrinks, causing all of the wrinkles to smooth out.
+Using a hairdryer, you heat the plastic, which shrinks, smoothing out all of the wrinkles.
 The tape forms a seal around the edges, trapping a layer of air between the plastic and the glass.
-Again, it is this layer of air which provides insulation against the cold, helping you to stay warm.
+Again, this layer of air provides insulation against the cold, helping you stay warm.

 Reflectix for RV Window Insulation